s12v/akka-stream-sqs/README.md

 }
 ```

-## Components

-### Types

-`akka-stream-sqs` uses raw `Message` type from AWS SDK.

-- `SqsMessage` - alias for `com.amazonaws.services.sqs.model.Message`
-- `SqsMessageList` - alias for `util.List[com.amazonaws.services.sqs.model.Message]` - Java-list of AWS messages
-- `SqsMessageWithAction` - alias for `(SqsMessage, MessageAction)`
-- `MessageAction` - either `Ack` which means "delete message"
-                    or `RequeueWithDelay(delaySeconds: Int)` which means "requeue and try later"

 ### SqsSettings

 Wrapper for AWS SDK settings.
 You can override client and its configuration, credentials provider, and queue options.
-It's possible to read configuration from the main configuration file by passing actor `system`.
-Another option is to
-create it in the code.

  - `awsClient` - `AmazonSQSAsync`, by default, `AmazonSQSAsyncClient` is used
  - `awsCredentialsProvider` - `AWSCredentialsProvider`, by default [`DefaultAWSCredentialsProviderChain`](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/DefaultAWSCredentialsProviderChain.html)